cameron-gams/cameron-gams/README.md

 -->

 ### Hi, my name is Cameron!
-#### I'm currently a junior at The Carol Martin Gatton Academy of Mathematics and Science in Kentucky. (wku.edu/academy)
+#### I'm currently a junior at The Gatton Academy of Mathematics and Science in Kentucky. (wku.edu/academy)
 ##### by extension, this also makes me a freshman at Western Kentucky University (wku.edu)

 - My pronouns are he/him/his (but I'm fine with any)